RockyNiu/ToDo/README.md

 ToDo is a Task Manager application, including [Mobile version](/MTM/README.md), [Web version](/WTM/README.md), and [server](https://github.com/RockyNiu/todo-server)

 As this is my first app in Google Store, I would like to thank my peers, who led me into real CS engineer career.
-At that time, I just started my career jump from a neuroscientist.
+At that time, I just started my career jump from neuroscience research.
 I really appreciate their help.

 I am proud of this app, which includes so much sweat and warm friendship.

 ### Version
 v1.24
 Support sdk16-20 (Android4.1~4.4).
-There might be unexcepted bugs in sdk21+(Android5.0+), such as last modified task needs some time for a break before synchronization.
+There might be unexcepted bugs in sdk21+(Android5.0+).
+For example, it is need to wait for a while before synchronizating the last modified task.

 ### Functions
 - Google+ login